Abhishek-Mike/Blog-Website-BuzzFeed-/README.md

-    Support for text-based and photo-based blog formats Easy customization of site layout and formatting High resolution (2x) support for photo blog images Support for Windows and Linux hosting with Node.js Simple post format that separates content and metadata Ability to create posts that never show up in the timeline Abilty to comment on any blog posts
+    Support for text-based and photo-based blog formats Easy customization of site layout and formatting High resolution (2x) support for photo blog images Support for Windows hosting with Node.js
+    Simple post format that separates content and metadata Ability to create posts & remove if you want that never show up in the timeline Abilty to comment on any blog posts

 Structure